PanyiDong/InsurAutoML/README.md

 >
 > 6. objective: metrics use to evaluate trials' performance
 >
-> 7. search_algo: search algorithm, `GridSearch`, `RandomSearch` and `HyperOpt` are now supported, may seek compatibility for more search algorithms
+> 7. search_algo: search algorithm, `GridSearch`, `RandomSearch`, `HyperOpt`, `Optuna`, `BlendSearch`, `CFO` and `Nevergrad` are now supported.
+Default is set to `HyperOpt`.
+The use of `BlendSearch`, `CFO` and `Nevergrad` requires additional packages, see the error message for installation guide when using.
+This will be all algorithms that will be supported in short time.
 >
 > 8. cpu_threads, use_gpu: computational resources used for the job, will use all available by default

 Other files in the repository:

-1. `report.pdf` and presentation provides an introduction to the basic idea of AutoML pipeline and demonstrates test performance on some real-life datasets, and `Appendix` provides test datasets in the report.
+1. `report.pdf` and presentation slides provides an introduction to the basic idea of AutoML pipeline and demonstrates test performance on some real-life datasets, and `Appendix` provides test datasets in the report.

 2. `Dockerfiles` provides a Docker environment preparation files, you can easily build a virtual environment and test your datasets on the AutoML pipeline.
 The dockerfiles will install necessary packages and clone this repository to workspace.

 ## Future

-I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure AutoML for tabular tasks/NLP tasks (it's available now for tabular tasks).
+I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure NAS for NLP tasks (there's a workable algorithm for MLP NAS through nni and still in development of complete structure).
 Furthermore, explore the topics in explainability, fairness of ML models.
 But no schedules for such progress can be made.